GrantS2S/website/content/help/solutions/invalid-product.md

 title: "Invalid Product"
 issue: "Shopify: Invalid Product"
 type: "solution"
-seoTitle: "Shoipify - Invalid Product"
+seoTitle: "Shopify - Invalid Product"
 seoDescription: "The product on Shopify is broken and cannot be saved, therefore when S2S tries to run an instruction on the product it blocks the queue"
 source: ""
 channel: "shopify"